top of page

 PWMs

 A PWM is a relatively simple device that is essentially a smart switch.
-It pulsates on and off, recognising when it needs to send power to the batteries (per the charge profile).
-It is about half the price of an MPPT, but about 30% less efficient per day (big difference!).
+They pulsate on and off, recognising when to send power to the batteries (per the charge profile).
+They're about half the price of an MPPT, but about 30% less efficient.
+PWMs draw current from the campervan solar system just above the voltage of your leisure batteries.

 A MPPT is a solar charge controller which digitally tracks the charge profile of the leisure batteries in order to be as precise as possible with its energy delivery.
-They are a lot more efficient than PWMs
+They are a lot more efficient than PWMs.
+MPPTs are more expensive, but accelerate solar charging of the battery up to 30% per day.
+MPPTs are slowly but surely taking over from PWMs entirely.
+MPPTs draw current from the campervan solar panels at the max voltage possible.

 In this step by step guide, I will be showing you how to install solar panels on the roof of your campervan.
-First we will look at how to install flexible (thin film) solar panels, then we will look at how to install rigid mono/polycrystalline solar panels.
+First, we will look at how to install flexible (thin film) solar panels, then we will look at how to install rigid mono/polycrystalline solar panels.
 I have flexible solar panels on my campervan because they are more discreet than solid.

-Step #1: Clean the roof
+Step 1: Clean the roof

-Step #2: Remove rust from the top of the campervan
+Step 2: Remove rust from the top of the campervan

 Remove rust from roof of campervan

-Step #3: Stick strips of 3M VHB (Very High Bondage) tape on the van
+Step 3: Stick strips of 3M VHB (Very High Bondage) tape on the van

 Place strips of the double-sided 3M VHB tape on the roof of your van.
 This stuff alone will stick the campervan solar panels down for life.